 1 cup cola (preferably not with high-fructose corn syrup, but all the stores around me only had Coca Cola)

-Mix the dry ingredients together in a bowl until well combined.
+Mix the Dry Rub ingredients together in a bowl until well combined.

 Rub mixture evenly all over each rack of ribs, making sure to coat top and bottom.
-Place ribs in a roasting pan, cover, and let sit in the refrigerator for a few hours, or overnight.
-Overnight is way, way better.
+Place ribs in a roasting pan, cover, and let sit in the refrigerator for at least 4 hours or, preferably, overnight.

-When ready to cook ribs – preheat oven to 200ºF.
+When ready to cook ribs – preheat oven to 200ºF, position the rack in the middle.

-After the time period above passes, remove pans from the oven, throw away the foil, and pour the liquid into a medium sauce pot.
+Remove pans from the oven, throw away the foil, and pour the liquid into a medium saucepan.
 Bring the sauce to a boil and then reduce heat to a simmer, cooking until the liquid is reduced by half.
-The liquid will get thicker and more viscous.

 Preheat broiler and brush the reduced glaze on top of each rack of ribs.
 Be generous with the glaze.
 Place ribs under the broiler for 2 minutes until the glaze starts to caramelize.
-Don’t overcook, or you might be eating charred ribs – and no one wants that.
+Check on the ribs after 1 minute – they can quickly overcook.

 Let the meat rest for a few minutes, then slice and serve.